Saudi Princess Lobbies For Women's Right To Drive

 You heard Princess Ameerah mention a recent decision by Saudi King Abdullah to allow women to work in lingerie shops, a move that was seen as a victory for equal rights.
 But this week, the country's Labor minister announced that women will be blocked from about 20 jobs, including construction work, mining, and metal refinery.

-KELLY: The ban does not apply to foreign women living in Saudi Arabia.
+LOUISE KELLY: The ban does not apply to foreign women living in Saudi Arabia.
 The Labor minister said Saudi women have every right to work and that the new regulations are meant to protect women.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.